 Once OAuth application is created in VMware CSP console, make a note of IDP integration details such as Client ID and Client Secret.
 These details will be needed for SSO configuration in Orchestrator.

-- Log in to your SD-WAN Orchestrator application as Super Admin user and configure SSO using the IDP integration details as follows.
+- Log in to your VCO application as Super Admin user and configure SSO using the received IDP integration details as follows.